 Early Years Team

-Mrs Harrison, Miss Noble, Miss Shaw, Miss Hencher, Mrs Waldron, Miss Bridge.
+Mrs Harrison, Mrs Barnes, Miss Zeal, Miss Hencher, Mrs Edwards, Miss Bridge.

 Mrs Harrison and Miss Hencher are really looking forward to meeting you.